Ken3856/Temperature-Conversion/README.md

 # Temperature-Conversion
-This application ses conversion constructors and operators to convert temperature units Kelvin, Celsius and Fahrenheit
+This application uses conversion constructors and operators to convert temperature units of Kelvin, Celsius and Fahrenheit